vayalalipraneet/vayalalipraneet/README.md

 ## I'm a Doctoral Student at the Center for Mobility with Vertical Lift!

 - 🌱 I’m currently working on fault-tolerant control of rotorcraft
-- ⚡ Fun fact: I love take photographs and currently dabbling with aerial photography
+- ⚡ Fun fact: I love to take photographs and currently I am dabbling with aerial photography

 ### Spotify Playing 🎧
 [![Spotify](https://novatorem-git-master-vayalalipraneet.vercel.app/api/spotify)](https://open.spotify.com/user/praneetvayalali)